arshadkazmi42/android-contacts-scifiui/README.md

 6. Run the app.
 Click `Run > Run 'app'`.
 After the project builds you'll be prompted to build or launch an emulator.

+# Build with gradle

+If you donot have Android Studio, you can build your app with gradle

+OS X & Linux:

+`./gradlew assembleRelease`

+Windows:

+`gradlew.bat assembleRelease`

+The output apk will be in `/app/build/outputs/apk/release`.
+Transfer the apk to your device and install it to use the application.

 ## Note
 * Marshmallow runtime permissions support not added.
 You need to enable permission manually in app settings for this app to work